skamalj/datagenerator/Readme.md

 "#" at the start will exclude the line.

 ## Execution
-node index.js `<interval in ms between records> <listen port>`
+node index.js `<interval in ms between records>`

-Below command generates one record each second and writes them to port 4000. `nc localhost 4000` will show the generated data
+Below command generates one record each second and writes them to port 4000 or PORT set in .env file. `nc localhost 4000` will show the generated data
 ```
-node index.js 1000  4000
+node index.js 1000
+or
+npm start 1000
 ```
+Interval can be set in .env file as well.
+Commandline input(`optional`)  will overide this value.

 Output is json formatted.
 ## Some Examples